Callous and unemotional traits: Diagnosis

 Research has attempted to subtype youth with callous-unemotional traits by distinguishing between those with childhood-onset versus adolescent-onset conduct disorder, conduct disorder co-morbid with attention deficit hyperactivity disorder (ADHD), or by the severity and type of aggression displayed.
 Children with CU traits have more severe conduct disorder, and respond to different management.
 The Inventory of Callous-Unemotional Traits (ICU) assesses three independent factors in CU traits: uncaring, callous, and unemotional.
 The severity of CD has been studied in children rated high on CU traits.

 Management

 CU traits are relatively stable, though some studies suggest that they may decrease over time through effective treatment.
 Early intervention is thought to be more effective because CU traits are thought to be more malleable early in life.

 Parenting techniques

 Parenting interventions are the most commonly used treatment for treating early onset antisocial behaviors and conduct disorder in children, and quality parenting may be able to decrease the manifestation of CU traits.
-Children with high CU traits are less responsive to time-out and other punishment techniques than are typical children as they are unperturbed by the threat of punishment and time-out does not seem to bother them, so their behavior does not improve.
+Children with high CU traits are less responsive to time-out and other punishment techniques than typical children as they are unperturbed by the threat of punishment and time-out does not seem to bother them, so their behavior does not improve.
 Reward-based disciplining techniques, such as praise and reinforcement, tend to have a greater effect than punishing techniques on children with high CU traits in reducing antisocial behavior.